RTEMS/rtems-docs/user/hosts/posix.rst

 Ubuntu
 ~~~~~~

-The latest version is Ubuntu 22.04 LTS 64-bit.
+The latest version is Ubuntu 24.04 LTS 64-bit.
 This section also includes
 Xubuntu.
 A minimal installation was used and the following packages installed:

 .. code-block:: none

   $ sudo apt install build-essential g++ gdb unzip pax bison flex texinfo \
-  python3-dev python-is-python3 libpython2-dev libncurses5-dev zlib1g-dev \
+  python3-dev python-is-python3 libncurses-dev zlib1g-dev \
   ninja-build pkg-config

-Note that in older versions of Ubuntu, the package libpython2-dev was
-python2.7-dev.
 The name of packages changes over time.
-You need the
+You need the package with Python
-package with Python development libraries for C/C++ programs.
-The following
+development libraries for C/C++ programs.
+The following is needed for recent
-is needed for recent versions:
+versions:

 .. code-block:: none